What is a journal in accounting?

 In Bokio, you can find automated reports generated from your journal, so you’ll always be able to see your finances at a glance.

 Bokio has everything you need to manage your business finances in one place.
-Do your invoicing, manage expenses, submit your Making Tax Digital VAT Return and more.
+Do your invoicing, submit your Making Tax Digital VAT Return and more.
 You can invite your colleagues or accountant to work in Bokio with you too.

 Accounting is kept simple with Bokio, so you have more time to spend running your company.